- Brand name

 These may affect more than 1 in 10 people:

-- low levels of white blood cells and red blood cells
+- Low levels of white blood cells and red blood cells in blood test results

-- a skin reaction or pain on the palms of the hands or soles of the feet (including tingling, numbness, pain, swelling or reddening).
+- Skin reaction or pain on the palms of the hands or soles of the feet (including tingling, numbness, pain, swelling or reddening).